5 Reasons To Enlist Your Neighbors When Prepping

 With enlisting the neighbors we give ourselves a larger overall arsenal.
 There is not much good in having 8 guns when you only have 2 people to fire them.
 With a community, you can get everyone trained and be a serious force against predators.
 Not many people would take a run at a community full of armed people.
 It would be much easier to move on to the next house/neighborhood.

-On the last episode of Doomsday Preppers, Mike Mester decided to enlist his neighbors and found that many were open to his ideas.
+On an episode of Doomsday Preppers, Mike Mester decided to enlist his neighbors and found that many were open to his ideas.
 I hope to do the same in my neighborhood as a bug-out location just isn’t in the cards right now.

 The above planning is not bullet proof, no plan is.
 However, if you’re forced to stick it out in your home, you’d be better served with a community than doing it by yourself.